Damaniel/dos_games/DAMPBN/README.md

 - Option screen (continue last, start/continue another)
 - Save on exit confirmation
 - Periodic auto-save
-- Replay of draw progress on screen when picture is complete
 - Gallery
 - More pictures (and pictures that aren't test/prototype images)!
 - MIDI player